rsyslog/rsyslog/source/installation/install_from_source.rst

 Change rsyslog.conf for any further enhancements you would like to see.
-For example, you can add database writing as outlined in the paper :doc:`/tutorials/database` (remember you need to enable MySQL support during step 2 if you want to do that!).
+For example, you can add database writing as outlined in the paper :doc:`/tutorials/database` (remember you need to enable MariaDB/MySQL support during step 2 if you want to do that!).

 Step 6 - Disable stock syslogd